 It was invented by a blind 12-year-old boy like me, Louis Braille.
 Louis was born on January 4, 1809 in a small town near Paris.
 Symbols for maths and music were added in 1837.
 Was Louis Braille sent to a school in London?
 No, he wasn't.
-USE Complete with: past / date / finished FORM SIMPLE PAST PASSIVE We use the Simple Past Passive / + past participle 1. for complete , actions in the 2. to give someone's or place of birth.
-How do we form the negatives, questions and short answers of SIMPLE PAST PASSIVE?
+USE Complete with: past / date / finished FORM SIMPLE PAST PASSIVE We use the Simple Past Passive 1. for complete , / + past participle How do we form the negatives, questions and short answers of SIMPLE PAST PASSIVE?